-Orbitz Worldwide Inc. (OWW), an online travel agent, said Chief Financial Officer Russell Hammer resigned last week and will be replaced on an interim basis by David Belmont, vice president of financial planning.
+Orbitz Worldwide Inc. (OWW:US), an online travel agent, said Chief Financial Officer Russell Hammer resigned last week and will be replaced on an interim basis by David Belmont, vice president of financial planning.

 Hammer resigned on May 23 and his last day will be June 1, the Chicago-based company said in a filing today.
-Hammer, who was previously CFO of Crocs Inc. (CROX), will return to the footwear industry to take the same position at Brown Shoe Co.
-(BWS), according to a separate release today.
+Hammer, who was previously CFO of Crocs Inc. (CROX:US), will return to the footwear industry to take the same position at Brown Shoe Co.
+(BWS:US), according to a separate release today.

 Mike Nelson, president of Orbitz’s Partner Services Group, also resigned on May 23, the company said.
 The team responsible for global hotel relationships will report to Chief Executive Officer Barney Harford, and the group that oversees U.S. airline, car rental, cruise and insurance partner relationships will report to Chris Orton, president of Orbitz.com and CheapTickets.

 “It’s a company in transition, so this is a little disruptive,” said Young in a telephone interview today.
 Young has an underweight rating on Orbitz stock.

 Orbitz jumped 12 percent to $3.85 at the close in New York, before the company’s announcement.
 It was the biggest rise since Dec.
 6. Shares of Brown Shoe dropped less than 1 percent to $11.89.

 Orbitz posted a net loss of 6 cents a share in the first quarter, compared with an 11-cent loss a year earlier.
 Revenue increased 3 percent to $189.8 million, the company said in May.

 While the management changes “came out of left field,” they probably won’t be detrimental to the company’s effort to strengthen relationships with hotels, said Brian Nowak, an analyst at Nomura Securities in New York.